Fierce competition in the SEO field is an ever-present challenge for e-entrepreneurs.

 Here are some of the most commonly used Schema Markup types:

 - Product: The 'product' tag is used to describe products available for sale online.
-It is used to provide detailed information on the product, such as name, description, price, availability, user reviews, images, etc.
+It is used to provide detailed information about the product, such as name, description, price, availability, user reviews, images, etc.

 - Recipe: The 'recipe' tag is used to mark cooking recipes, with details such as ingredients, preparation instructions and nutritional values.